How to get started with UEVR Easy Injector

 Meta Quest Link | Free | WIFI (Airlink) and USB | Good |

-If your network is great, I highly recommend Virtual Desktop.
+If your network is great, and your platform is supported, I highly recommend Virtual Desktop.

 It has the best image encoding, upscaling options and frame generation on headset, resulting in the best image quality.